germany insider facts

 These tours from Munich are great when you don't have your own car, and don't want to figure out yourself how to go by train to Neuschwanstein castle.

-As the guided tours inside the castles are operated by castle stuff, they are are not included in the packages.
-However, the big advantage is that your tour guide will take care of the tickets.
+As the guided tours inside the castles are operated by castle staff, they are are not included in these packages.
+However, the big advantage, when you book a guided tour from Munich, is that your tour guide will take care of the tickets.

 Apart from the first tour listed below, you have the chance to also see Linderhof Castle, a fact many travellers appreciate.